CyberBrick-Official/CyberBrick_Controller_Core/docs/cyberbrick_core/start/index.rst

 4. File System
 --------------

-The Controller Core includes a file system formatted in FAT, stored in the flash memory behind the MicroPython firmware.
+The Multi-Function Core Board includes a file system formatted in FAT, stored in the flash memory behind the MicroPython firmware.

 You can use the `os` module to interact with the file system.
 For example, to list files: